jzaoueli/small-java-program/README.md

   - can also read Stream from user.
 - with unit test (Junit4).

-TODO Divide project main source from test : see "java-project-structure (Maven/Gradle)" TODO Thinking about Runner and code give new structure GOAL : As user i of Library i want just give path/string and strategy optionally. i want not care about streams TODO + Maven || Gradle apply
+- GOAL : As user i of Library i want just give path/string and strategy optionally. i want not care about streams

+  - TODO Divide project main source from test : see "java-project-structure (Maven/Gradle)"
+  - TODO Thinking about Runner and code give new structure
+  - TODO + Maven || Gradle apply